Tracing Affordance and Item Adoption on Music Streaming Platforms: Methodology

+{\textbf{Affordance Adoption.}} We capture user adoption of platform affordances through the proportion of content accessed via each of the platform's three main affordances after aggregating listening histories.
+For a given user, their listening history is represented by the temporally-ordered list of listening events over our observation period, formally defined as: { where $s_i$ is the song ID, $t_i$ the timestamp, and $f_i\in\{A,E,O\}$ the affordance used for the $i$-th listening event.
+We accordingly denote the sublist of $P$ restricted to a given affordance $F$ as $P_F=\big((s_i,t_i,f_i)\big)_{i\leq n\,\wedge\, f_i = F}$} {Considering the proportion of plays accessed \textit{organically, algorithmically} and \textit{editorially} respectively, the affordance profile of a given user is defined by the triplet $(|P_O|/|P|, |P_A|/|P|, |P_E|/|P|)$ which sums to 1 and} can be represented as a barycentric coordinate in ternary space (see Figure \ref{fig:affordClust}).
+Performing a k-means clustering ($k = 4$) across affordance profiles yields 4 distinct classes of users which we label as follows: very organic `$o+$' (1786 / 65.98\%), organic `$o$' (429 / 15.85\%), algorithmic `$a$' (224 / 8.27\%), organic/editorial `\oe' (268 / 9.90\%).
 We note that we rather deal with bins, areas or classes than with well-separated clusters per se.
 Thus, from herein we refer to affordance adoption clusters as classes.
 Already, a highly varied picture of affordance adoption on the platform emerges\hidefornow{ coherent with the cohort of Deezer users analysed in \cite{Villermet2021}} along with a shared preliminary benchmark: for all classes, users on average display some degree of $O$ adoption whilst the same cannot be said for $A$ and $E$.
-Indeed, at first sight it appears Deezer users do not typically adopt affordances on all fronts but rather, use the platform predominately as an organic catalog much the way one would search through a traditional song library, albeit a much larger one here.
-However, as we shall later detail, a user's tendency to consume mostly $O$ content may be misleading: if a significant proportion of a user's $O$ catalog is a product of $A$ or $E$ adoption the very definition of what it means to adopt $O$ affordances is brought into question.
+Indeed, at first sight it appears Deezer users do not typically adopt affordances on all fronts but rather use the platform predominately as an organic catalogue much the way one would search through a traditional song library, albeit a much larger one here.
+However, as we shall later detail, a user's tendency to consume mostly $O$ content may be misleading: if a significant proportion of a user's $O$ catalogue is a product of $A$ or $E$ adoption the very definition of what it means to adopt $O$ affordances is brought into question.

-\textbf{Exploration Behaviour.} Beyond sheer user activity over the entire observation period denoted by play counts $|P|$, we consider a notion of \textit{redundancy} \cite{HeadphonesOT} quantified as a measure of how much a given user saturates their listening catalog (\hbox{i.e.,} plays the same songs repeatedly), formally defined as $R=1-|S|/|P|$ where $S=\{s|(s,t,f)\in P\}$ is the set of unique songs in $P$.
+\textbf{Exploration Behaviour.} Beyond sheer user activity over the entire observation period denoted by play counts $|P|$, we consider a notion of \textit{redundancy} \cite{HeadphonesOT} quantified as a measure of how much a given user saturates their listening catalogue(\hbox{i.e.,} plays the same songs repeatedly), formally defined as $R=1-|S|/|P|$ where $S=\{s|(s,t,f)\in P\}$ is the set of unique songs in $P$.